pxlman/Next-Salah/README.md

 Without any argument it will print out the time remain/after the nearest salah till 20min after the azan

 But u can also choose a specific salah time by typing it (fajr,sunrise,asr,maghrib,isha)

+You can also choose to print out the time of the next salah by typing "next"